 Betting on the Outcome

-A bet on the outcome is a bet that is made directly on the outcome of the game.
+A bet on the outcome is a bet that is made directly on how the game will turn out.
 This is perhaps the most popular type of betting in sportsbooks which does not require any special knowledge from the player: here we will simply bet either on which of the participants will win, or on whether there will be a draw in a match.

-In bets on soccer, hockey or basketball games sportsbooks will usually offer three outcomes and usually list this in the line as 1X2 (these symbols should mean possible outcomes):
+In bets on soccer, hockey or basketball games sportsbooks will usually offer three outcomes and usually list this in the line as 1X2 (these symbols will mean possible outcomes):

 - X – draw

-In some sports, a draw is not provided (for example, in tennis), and then in the line of the sportsbooks will be offered a bet on 2 outcomes: in this case you can only win one or the second opponent.
+In some sports, a draw is not necessary (for example, in tennis), and in these lines the sportsbooks will offer a bet on only two outcomes: in this case it will either be the home team or the visitors for the win.

-Also, a victory of two outcomes is offered by sportsbooks in the event that the match must have a winner (overtime, extra innings, etc), for example, in accordance with the rules of the tournament.
+Also, a line with two outcomes is offered by sportsbooks in the event that the competition must have a winner (overtime, extra innings, etc), for example, in accordance with the rules of the tournament.

 Most often, bets on the entire match, taking into account extra time/overtime, are also available in the lines of most sportsbooks.
-This market can be called "Passage" (we bet that the team will pass to the next stage of the competition) or "Victory in the match", and this bet differs by the fact that there are only 2 outcomes, there can be no draw.
+This market can be called "Passage" (we bet that the team will pass to the next stage of the competition) in different tournaments or "Game Victory", and this bet differs by the fact that there are only 2 outcomes, there can be no draw.

-And if the first and third options are clear (the bet will win if the team wins or a draw), the outcome of the 12 bets for the newcomers raises the question: what is it?
-It's quite simple, there are also two outcomes in which the bet will win.
-In short, a double chance of 12 is a bet that there will be no draw, that is, either the first or the second team will win.
+And if the first and third options are clear (the bet will be successful if the team wins or a draw), the outcome of the 12 bets for the newcomers raises the question: what is it?
+It's quite simple, there are also two outcomes which will result in a win.
+In short, a double chance of 12 is a bet that there will be no draw, that is, either the first or the second team will win the game.

-The interim outcome includes only a certain time period of the match/event.
-The sportsbook at its discretion indicates in the line specific minutes of this time segment and challenges the player to predict the outcome of this segment.
+The interim outcome includes only a certain time period of the game/event.
+The sportsbook at its discretion indicates in the line specific minutes of this time segment and challenges the player to predict the outcome of this time period of the game.

-How to bet on the outcome of a match
+How to Bet on the Outcome of a Game

-In theory, everything is simple: you need to predict the result of the match (or its main time) and bet on it.
+In theory, everything is simple: you need to predict the result of the game (or an increment of time) and bet on it.

 As a rule, there is always a favorite in the competition, whose chances of winning are considered higher.
 Accordingly, the odds for such a team/athlete are lower than for the opponent.

-Some players try to play only on favorites with odds of 1.5 and below, thinking that the chances of these teams winning will be 100%.
-Unfortunately, this tactic usually leads to a loss: firstly, because the favorites can lose, and secondly, because the size of the odds is a betting margin, which may well lead to losses in the long term.
+Some players try to play only on favorites with odds of -200 and below, thinking that the chances of these teams winning will be 100%.
+Unfortunately, this tactic usually leads to a loss: firstly, because the favorites can lose, and secondly, because the size of the odds is subject to the betting margin, which may well lead to losses in the long term.